 It’s January, so of course I have organization on the brain!
 My fridge gets so cluttered that I decided to make a message board to hold wedding invitations, baby announcements, party invitations, etc. using an old wooden window frame saved from an antiques flea market.
 No more cluttered fridge!
+Not only does it provide some much needed storage space, but it looks great on the wall!

 Supplies for Altered Window Message Board: